Betty Ballinger: Early life

 Betty Eve Ballinger was born in Galveston, Texas, on February 3, 1854, to William and Harriet Patrick Jack Ballinger.
 Her grandfather was William Houston Jack, a veteran of the Battle of San Jacinto and a public official in the Republic of Texas.
 Her father, William Pitt Ballinger, was a Galveston attorney.

 Ballinger attended primary school in New Orleans and Baltimore.
 When she was not away at school, she resided in the family's home in Galveston.

 Career

-Ballinger and Hally Ballinger Bryan Perry (a cousin) formed an organization in 1891 to recognize veterans of the Texas Revolution, especially those who served at the Battle of San Jacinto.
-In 1891, Ballinger and some other women met in Houston to found the Daughters of the Republic of Texas.
+Ballinger and Hally Ballinger Bryan Perry (a cousin) were concerned about preserving the memory of those who fought in the Texas Revolution, especially those who served at the Battle of San Jacinto.
+In 1891, Ballinger and her cousin met other distinguished women in Houston and formed the Daughters of the Republic of Texas.
 She joined its executive committee, which composed a constitution and by-laws.
 The group convened its first annual meeting in Lampasas, Texas in 1892.
 Meanwhile, Ballinger formed the Galveston Chapter of the organization and led the chapter for its first few years.